pangeacyber/secure-chatgpt/README.md

 For the full documentation please go the the [Pangea CLI github](https://github.com/pangeacyber/pangea-cli)

-Step 1 is to login to the Pangea CLI
+Login to the Pangea CLI

  ```
 pangea login –no-browser